Numerical stability of a hybrid method for pricing options: The hybrid Monte Carlo and tree/finite-difference approach algorithms in practice

 \begin{remark} We observe that in order to compute the option price by the hybrid tree/finite-difference procedure, in step \textsc{(FD3)} we need to solve many times the tridiagonal system \eqref{u-interp}.
 This is typically solved by the LU-decomposition method in $O(M)$ operations (recall that the total number of the grid values $y_i\in\mathcal{Y}_M$ is $2M+1$).
 However, due to the approximation of the integral term \eqref{num_int}, at each time step $n<N$ we have to compute the sum

 which is the most computationally expensive step of this part of the algorithm: when applied directly, it requires $O(M^2)$ operations.
-Following the Premia software implementation \cite{pr}, in our numerical tests we use the Fast Fourier Transform to compute the term \eqref{int_sum} and the computational costs of this step reduce to $O(M\log M)$. \end{remark}
+Following the Premia software implementation \cite{pr}, in our numerical tests we use the Fast Fourier Transform to compute the term \eqref{int_sum} and the computational costs of this step reduce to $O(M\log M)$.
+According to the Bates (respectively the Bates-Hull-White) model, the hybrid algorithm requires $N(N+1)/2$ (respectively $(N(N+1)/2)^2$) resolutions of linear systems, each of them having a linear complexity.
+Therefore, the overall complexity is $O(N^2M\log M)$ (respectively $O(N^4M\log M)$).

-We conclude by briefly recalling the main steps of the hybrid Monte Carlo method: \begin{enumerate} \item[(\textsc{MC1})] let the chain $(\hat V^h_n,\hat X^h_n)$ evolve for $n=1,\ldots,N$, following the probability structure in (\textsc{T4}); \item[(\textsc{MC2})] generate $\Delta_1,\ldots,\Delta_N$ i.i.d. standard normal r.v.'s independent of the noise driving the chain $(\hat V^h,\hat X^h)$; \item[(\textsc{MC3})] generate $K_h^1,\ldots,K_h^N$ i.i.d. positive Poisson r.v.'s of parameter $\lambda h$, independent of both the chain $(\hat V^h,\hat X^h)$ and the Gaussian r.v.'s $\Delta_1,\ldots,\Delta_N$, and for every $n=1,\ldots,N$, if $K_h^n>0$ simulate the corresponding amplitudes $\log(1+J_1^n),\ldots ,\log(1+J^n_{K_h^n})$; \item[(\textsc{MC4})] starting from $\hat Y_0^h=Y_0$, compute the approximate values $\hat Y^h_n$, $1\leq n \leq N$, by using \eqref{hmc}; \item[(\textsc{MC5})] following the desired Monte Carlo method (European or Longstaff-Schwartz algorithm \cite{ls} in the case of American options), repeat the above simulation scheme and compute the option price. \end{enumerate}

-\begin{remark} In next Section \ref{sect-numerics} we develop numerical experiments in order to study the behavior of our hybrid methods.
-Our tests involve also the standard Bates model, that is without any randomness in the interest rate.
-Recall that in the standard Bates model the dynamic reduces to